We Want To Get Connected When Cruising

 Not All Ways To Get Connected When Cruising Are Equal

-There are many ways to get connected when cruising.
+We learned many things about blogging as we hit 500 blog posts.
+One of those was the many ways to get connected when cruising.
 Cruise ship internet may get the basics done.
 But it may often be slow and frustrating.
 Having WiFi when we stopped in ports and visited towns often let us do a quick catch up.
 But buying cheap and fast internet capacity with our KnowRoaming SIM ensured we could have the capacity and speed when we wanted it.
 And at a reasonable price.

 Have you found other ways to stay connected when cruising?
 Or do you just use cruising as a way to disconnect?